 Google Ads put your offers in front of a super-targeted audience that is—in many cases—actively looking for exactly what you’re offering.
 Beyond the pay-to-play power of advertising your business on the world’s most-used search engine, Google Ads can be your portal to building a high Quality Score that reflects on your business overall.

 You know those clickbaity, keyword-dense ads that send you to a mystery website or page with a million different products?
-Their Quality Scores are probably in the pooper—and that sh*t has consequences
+Their Quality Scores are probably in the pooper—and that sh*t has consequences, like:

 What Google’s really looking at is the experience you’re providing to people searching for those keywords.
 Your Quality Score gets better the more relevant your keywords are to your offer, the more targeted your ad messaging is, and the better your landing page matches your ad—so visitors get exactly what they’re expecting when they click through.
 This also translates to increased ad opportunities, higher ad rankings, lower costs-per-click, and more return on your ad spend.

 In the spirit of tackling the basics, we’ll just be covering Search Network ads in this post.
 But there are several options to explore with the world of Google Advertising.